 Take a about a one-mile roundtrip hike for an upclose view of this engineering marvel.
 An accessible paved trail begins at the visitor center and leads to a beautiful view of the viaduct from underneath, and gives hikers access to the Tanawha Trail.
 You will see how the viaduct almost floats in the air without disturbing the land below.
 The paved portion ends in around 1/3 mile.
 Continue up the dirt trail and climb by huge boulder for another 1/3 mile to find the rock to stand on for the photo at the top of the page.
 After you climb and switchback up over the Viaduct, there will be a side trail to the right.
 (Look for the sign on left to at the intersection of the side trail so you know that you are in the right spot!)

-The Tanawha Trail (download PDF of Tanawha Trail Map) is a 13.5-mile trail that more or less runs parallel to the Parkway from Beacon Heights parking area at mile marker 305.5 to Julian Price Park at mile marker 297.
+The Tanawha Trail (see Tanawha Trail Map) is a 13.5-mile trail that more or less runs parallel to the Parkway from Beacon Heights parking area at mile marker 305.5 to Julian Price Park at mile marker 297.
 This is also the Mountains-to-Sea Trail.

 History of the Linn Cove Viaduct